Home > Pulmonology > ATS 2023 > Vitamin D for asthma protection: what is the optimal timing?

 • Low prenatal and high postnatal intake

-Infants that had received a sufficient intake of vitamin D, both prenatal and postnatal, had a numerically reduced risk of recurrent wheezing or asthma at age 3 compared with those who did not receive sufficient vitamin D intake, either prenatal or postnatal, but this result did not reach statistical significance (aOR 0.51; 95% CI 0.24–1.08; P=0.08).
+Infants who had received a sufficient intake of vitamin D, both prenatal and postnatal, had a numerically reduced risk of recurrent wheezing or asthma at age 3 compared with those who did not receive sufficient vitamin D intake, either prenatal or postnatal, but this result did not reach statistical significance (aOR 0.51; 95% CI 0.24–1.08; P=0.08).
 Infants in the ‘both’ group had numerically improved odds ratios compared with those in the prenatal only (aOR 0.73; 95% CI 0.35–1.52) or postnatal only (aOR 1.04; 95% CI 0.50–2.15) group.
-In addition, atopic asthma at age 6, a secondary outcome measure, occurred less frequently in infants that received sufficient prenatal and postnatal vitamin D supplementation compared with those who did not (aOR 0.23; 95% CI 0.06–0.80; P=0.03).
+In addition, atopic asthma at age 6, a secondary outcome measure, occurred less frequently in infants who received sufficient prenatal and postnatal vitamin D supplementation compared with those who did not (aOR 0.23; 95% CI 0.06–0.80; P=0.03).

 According to Dr Ramirez, these results give some insight into the optimal timing of vitamin D supplementation with respect to asthma protection.